 - To edit your slides or see your notes, open the presentation in presentation-editing software.

 - Deliver the presentation in standard format (not wide screen).

 - The presentation file size must be less than 20Mb, and animations, videos, and links in the presentation are not supported.

-For in-depth information and tips on using a PowerPoint presentation, go to "Display a PowerPoint Presentation during a Session" in Module 5 of the online Learning Catalytics Implementation Guide.
+For in-depth information and tips on using a PowerPoint presentation, go to "Display a PowerPoint Presentation during a Session" in Module 5 of the online Learning Catalytics Quick Start Guide.
 Also see the video Upload a PowerPoint Presentation into an Instructor-Led Synchronous Module.

 You can ask a new question at any point during a session for an Instructor-Led Synchronous module.